-For further information, search the A&M-Commerce website for "academic integrity policy".

-myLeo Online provides me with tools that check for common forms of online cheating, and collusion.
+For further information, search the East Texas A&M University website for "academic integrity policy". myLeo Online provides me with tools that check for common forms of online cheating, and collusion.
 These include, but aren't limited to: time stamps, location stamps, and automated comparison of essay answers.
 I will use these tools.

-Administrative Withdrawal

-Although I have the right to drop you for excessive absences (called "administrative withdrawal), I won't do so.
-You have a right to get an F if you decide to quit working but don't drop the course.

-Assignment Policy and Due Dates

-Assignments and due dates will be posted in the MyLeo Online course calendar for each assignment.
-Submission requirements for each assignment will also be given on that page.

-Dropping the Course

-You may drop this course by logging into your myLeo account and clicking on the hyperlink labeled 'Drop a class' from among the choices found under the myLeo section of the Web page.

-Incompletes

-I only offer incompletes in extraordinary circumstances.
-Any student interested in an incomplete should contact me as soon as possible after the situation arises, and should keep in mind that I am not required to give you an incomplete and so may not offer you the opportunity.
-You should also know that you only have access to a myLeo Online course for two weeks following the final day of term.
+- Administrative Withdrawal: Although I have the right to drop you for excessive absences (called "administrative withdrawal), I won't do so.
+You have a right to get an F if you decide to quit working but don't drop the course. - Assignment Policy and Due Dates: Assignments and due dates will be posted in the MyLeo Online course calendar for each assignment.
+Submission requirements for each assignment will also be given on that page. - Dropping the Course: You may drop this course by logging into your myLeo account and clicking on the hyperlink labeled 'Drop a class' from among the choices found under the myLeo section of the Web page. - Incompletes: I only offer incompletes in extraordinary circumstances.
+Any student interested in an incomplete should contact me as soon as possible after the situation arises, and should keep in mind that I am not required to give you an incomplete.
+You should also know that you only have access to a myLeo Online course for two weeks following the final day of term. - Late Work: Late assignments are penalized 10% per day if turned in after the deadline.
+After 3 days, late assignments will receive a zero.

-Late Work

-Late assignments are penalized 10% per day if turned in after the deadline.
-After 7 days, late assignments will receive a zero.
 Exams may only be taken late by arrangement and permission with the instructor, otherwise missed exams will receive a zero.
 The instructor has final discretion on whether to give a make-up exam.
-All work must be finished by the end of the day on the last day of classes.

-Technical Issues

-Personal computer problems do not excuse the requirement to complete all course work in a timely and satisfactory manner.
+All work must be finished by the end of the day on the last day of classes. - Technical Issues: Personal computer problems do not excuse the requirement to complete all course work in a timely and satisfactory manner.
 Each student needs to have a backup method to deal with these inevitable problems.
 These methods might include the availability of a backup PC at home or work, the temporary use of a computer at a friend's home, the local library, office service companies, many restaurants, Interstate Rest Areas, etc.